-- ensure the consistent treatment of information regarding fraud and corruption; - facilitate a proper and thorough investigation by an experienced audit team, in accordance with the requirements of the CPIA and PACE codes of practice. - 11.2 Internal audit carries out investigations and follows up appropriately as per the LGSS Corporate Policy.
-Fraud is a serious offence and is covered by the Fraud Act 2006.
+- ensure the consistent treatment of information regarding fraud and corruption; - facilitate a proper and thorough investigation by an experienced audit team, in accordance with the requirements of the Human Rights Act 1998. - 11.2 Internal audit carries out investigations and follows up appropriately as per the LGSS Corporate Policy.